Representing Children and Adult Victims of Childhood Sex Abuse

 Through the civil justice system, we seek validation for our clients.
 As one example, Attorney Bartlett won a $2,750,000 verdict for a woman that was molested as a child by her mother’s boyfriend forty years ago.
-Despite the fact that there were few records to support her claim, the jury sided with Attorney Bartlett.
+Despite the fact that there were few records to support her claim, the jury sided with sexual abuse attorney Bartlett.

 Bartlett Legal Group has represented many Boy Scouts who have been sexually abused by Connecticut Scout Leaders such as Alton Parady in southern Connecticut, and David (Dirk) Davenport of Madison, CT.

 John Roe #1 v.
 Boy Scouts of America, et al. – $1,000,000 judgment obtained against a Boy Scout scoutmaster on behalf of a young boy who suffered sexual abuse at scouting events and at a local Boy Scout camp.